 TurboTax offers a free version of its software if you only need to file a Federal 1040EZ or 1040A, but paid versions offer more tools for entrepreneurs and contractors.

-TurboTax Plus software offers assistance from a certified public accountant or enrolled agent to give your personalized advice and can help you maximize your deductions by analyzing expenses and taking advantage of deductibles and credits you may not know about.
+TurboTax Plus software offers assistance from tax experts to give your personalized advice and can help you maximize your deductions by analyzing expenses and taking advantage of deductibles and credits you may not know about.
 Paid versions of TurboTax also offer audit protection for an additional fee.

 6. Money Tree